Adult From $869.00

 Upon arrival at Cairo International airport you will be met by a Busabout representative (once you clear customs) who will arrange your airport shuttle.
 Soon you'll be in the middle of cars, trucks, buses, mopeds, donkeys and pedestrians as they fight for space on the busy roads.
-Once you're checked in to the hotel join up with the group for an evening orientation walk and the option of having dinner at one of our favourite local restaurants.
+Once you're checked in to the hotel join up with the group for an evening welcome and the option of having dinner at one of our favourite local restaurants.

 Overnight: Cairo (Hotel)